titofebus/wrtr/rules/cursor-rule.md

   ```sh
   pnpm exec tsx generateimages.ts "A dreamy wedding venue at sunset" "A vintage camera on a table"
   ```
 - Each argument is a separate image description.
+In this example it would create 2 images.
 Images are saved as `.webp` in your images directory.

 ## 3. Replace the Hero Image of the Latest Blog Post